-The Visual Arts Program at Princeton University’s Lewis Center for the Arts will present a screening of 17 short student films created in the fall semester courses “From Script to Screen” taught by Princeton Arts Fellow Afia Nathaniel; “Documentary Filmmaking” taught by Lynne Sachs; and “How to Make a Film” taught by Yaara Sumeruk.
-The screening, which is free and open to the public, will be presented on Wednesday, February 15 from 4:30 to 7:00 p.m. in the James M. Stewart ’32 Theater, located on the first floor of 185 Nassau Street.
+The Visual Arts Program at Princeton University’s Lewis Center for the Arts will present a screening of 27 short student films created in the fall semester courses “Documentary Filmmaking” taught by Jason Fox, “Short Comedy Filmmaking” taught by Yaara Sumeruk, and "Digital Animation" taught by Tim Szetela.
+The screening, which is free and open to the public, will be presented on Wednesday, February 14 from 4:30 to 7:00 p.m. in the James M. Stewart ’32 Theater, located on the first floor of 185 Nassau Street.
 A reception will follow the screening.

 Juniors and seniors in the Program in Visual Arts at Princeton University’s Lewis Center for the Arts will open their studios to share and discuss their work-in-progress on Tuesday, November 15, from 4:30 to 6:00 p.m. at the Lewis Center, 185 Nassau Street.
-The event is free and open to the public.
-The evening of open studios will feature work by students in a wide range of media including photography, sculpture, painting, drawing, graphic design, scenic design, and film.
-The student artists, from the classes of 2017 and 2018, will be present to discuss their work.
+On November 9 through 22 students in the Program’s fall drawing courses will exhibit recent work.
+Both events are free and open to the public.